cmda-vr/documentation/summaries/learning-virtual-reality.md

 > Cardboard can be first VR experience for many people.

 > We can use web technologies to create applications.
 Faster to code and more cross-platform.
-Second; it affords us access to all of the existing infrastructure the Web has to offer. (hyperlinks, hosting etc.)
+Second: it affords us access to all of the existing infrastructure the Web has to offer. (hyperlinks, hosting etc.)

 > Drop-in viewers.